w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 Comments on Definitions in WCAG 2 Glossary
 ----------------------------------------------------------

 The following is a complete list of definitions from the WCAG 2 glossary.
-Some items apply to all technologies and do not require additional guidance in this document; guidance on the remainder follows.
+Some items apply to all technologies and do not need the additional guidance provided by this document; guidance on the remainder follows.

 ### Glossary Items that Apply to All Technologies

-The following glossary items apply to all technologies and do not require further interpretation for non-web ICT.
+The following glossary items apply to all technologies and do not need further interpretation for non-web ICT.

 *   abbreviation
 *   alternative to time-based media